 Have you ever had to look for criminal records online?
 Was it a difficult process?
-Dis you do your search online or did you have to make a phone call to the courthouse? was the information you recieved correct?
+Did you do your search online or did you have to make a phone call to the courthouse?
+Was the information you received correct?
 There are many reasons that folks look up criminal records, and your feedback may make it easier for others.

 Speak Your Mind

 Everyone knows that the FBI has their list of the Top Ten Most Wanted Criminals.
 In Crenshaw County, the Crenshaw County Sheriff’s Department keeps their own list of most wanted criminals and fugitives.